Timoce-Darius-Kevin/MurderMisteryRagGame/Readme.md

 ## Third development phase

 In the third phase the application should load player and location data from one or more JSON or YAML documents and ellaborate based on the minimal data existing in the model classes e.g. Location("Haunted house", "spooky house full of ghosts") will become a paragraph about the fictive history of the house and why is it haunted.
 Same with the players and their jobs.
-Conversations should flow better at this point.
+Conversations should flow better at this point, due to more data being given to the LLM through RAG.
 Similar behaviour will happen with the rooms of the location, the ai will develop the name of the room based on a small name and description and remember it.
 At the end of this phase the RAG should be able to generate descriptions for players, rooms and the location, and a short narration of the event during an initial loading phase.

 ## Fourth development phase